areynaldo/blog/content/about.md

 # tags = [about, contact, bio, biography, areynaldo, andy reynaldo]
 +++

 Hi, I'm Andy, a Computer Science student and a BMW intern.
-In my free time, I enjoy coding and learn about stuff I consider interesting and in this site I share [what I learn](/notes), [what I like](/favorites) and what [I work on](/blog).
+In my free time, I enjoy coding and learning about stuff I consider interesting and in this site I share [what I learn](/notes), [what I like](/favorites) and what [I work on](/blog).

 _Curriculum Vitae_:
 - 2021-Present: Dual Course of Study in Computer Science at BMW